 “Kiṁ nu kho, bho gotama, ‘hoti ca na ca hoti tathāgato paraṁ maraṇā, idameva saccaṁ moghamaññan’ti evaṁdiṭṭhi bhavaṁ gotamo”ti?

-“Is it then, Venerable Gotama, your view that ‘a Tathāgata both exists and does not exist after death, this alone is true, anything else is meaningless’?”
+“How is it then, sir Gotama, is this your view: ‘After death, a Tathāgata both exists and does not exist; this alone is true, anything else is wrong’?”

 “Na kho ahaṁ, vaccha, evaṁdiṭṭhi: ‘hoti ca na ca hoti tathāgato paraṁ maraṇā, idameva saccaṁ moghamaññan’”ti.